johangithub/AFMAN11-217v1/chp6.md

 + 6.6.1.1.
 If you are authorized to carry Jeppesen products, ensure you have Book 1 (summary, notices, legend information, etc.) and ALL the pages for the appropriate airport.
 Important information is contained on the back of the airfield diagram page.
 Radio out procedures are often contained on a different page from the IAP you are using.
 Without Book 1 and all the pages for the airport, you may miss crucial information.

-+ 6.6.1.2.
-Host nation FLIP documents, enroute charts, IAPs, etc, will not be used without MAJCOM approval IAW AFI 11-202V3.
++ 6.6.1.2. <strong><em>Host nation FLIP documents, enroute charts, IAPs, etc, will not be used without MAJCOM approval IAW AFI 11-202V3.</em></strong>

 6.6.2.
 Pitot Heat.
 Check for proper operation.